PixnBits/eslint-plugin-let-and-var/README.md

 # eslint-plugin-let-and-var

-Use block scopes and let while retaining function scopes and var
+Use block scopes and `let` while retaining function scopes and `var`.

+Useful in retaining a function-first methodology in reasoning while keeping the strengths of `let`: while functions can be considered a type of block scope there is power in thinking in functions over blocks (ex: [Array.prototype methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/prototype#Methods)).

+See [For and against `let`](https://davidwalsh.name/for-and-against-let) for other arguments and details.

+Couple this with [prefer-const](http://eslint.org/docs/rules/prefer-const).
+This is an alternative to the (extreme) [no-var](http://eslint.org/docs/rules/no-var).

 ## Installation